danielvinson/mood-tracker/README.md

 # mood-tracker
-Service which allows you to track your mood via SMS
+Service which allows you to track how you are feeling via SMS.
+Set a schedule for reminders, then respond to each text (or text whenever you want) with how you are feeling in real words and/or a number.
+This service will record your responses and analyze them to provide a detailed history.

-Backend: Django, SQLite3
+Backend: Django, SQLite3, RabbitMQ, Celery

-Frontend: Currenly MVP using jQuery.
-Will move to React soon.
+* CeleryBeat with RabbitMQ broker is used to create scheduled text messages.

+Frontend: React, NVD3 (using react-nvd3).

+* Transformed in-browser using babel-standalone.
+* Still using Django templates and url routing.

 External Services: Twilio, IBM Watson Tone Analyzer

+* Twilio handles SMS send/recieve
+* All recieved messages get processed through the Tone Analyzer API, and the resulting data is stored for that time.

-Deploy instructions (on EC2):
+Deploy instructions: (on an Ubuntu EC2 instance)

+echo 'deb http://www.rabbitmq.com/debian/ testing main' |
+     sudo tee /etc/apt/sources.list.d/rabbitmq.list

+sudo apt-get update

-sudo apt-get install python2.7 python-pip
+sudo apt-get install python2.7 python-pip rabbitmq-server

 sudo git clone https://github.com/danielvinson/mood-tracker.git